noseglid/atom-build/README.md

 will be downloaded (via `npm install`) prior.

 <a name="custom-build-command"></a>
-## Specifying your own build command
+## Specifying a custom build command

 If the built-in defaults are not enough to suit your needs, you can specify exactly what to execute.
 Create a file named `.atom-build.json` in your project root: